codicoop/boilerplate_django/README.md

 If you intend to change any Tailwind classes from the html files, you need to access container's bash and run these commands:

-1. `docker exec -it showyourheart-app bash`
+1. `docker exec -it boilerplate-app bash`
 1. `cd /front`
 1. `npx tailwindcss -i /srv/assets/styles/input.css -o /srv/assets/styles/output.css --watch`